Printing Protocol: Physical ZKPs for Decomposition Puzzles: Preliminaries

 \subsection{Chosen Cut Protocol}

 Given a sequence $C = (c_1,c_2,...,c_q)$ of $q$ face-down cards, a \textit{chosen cut protocol} \cite{koch} allows $P$ to select a desired card $c_i$ to use in other protocols without revealing $i$ to $V$.
-The protocol also preserves the original state of $C$ after $P$ finishes using $c_i$.
+Optionally, the protocol can also revert $C$ back to its original state after $P$ finishes using $c_i$.